 Key Risks Impact on the Company Mitigation • Active engagement in Science, Technology, Engineering and Math (STEM) initiatives designed to structurally increase the availability of engineering talent in major markets. • Greater brand visibility through event sponsorships, community outreach, showcasing of investments, innovation capabilities and employment generation. • Increased outreach to government stakeholders, trade bodies, think tanks and research institutes.
-Business model challenges Rapidly evolving technologies are changing technology consumption patterns, creating new classes of buyers within the enterprise, giving rise to entirely new business models and therefore new kinds of competitors. • Investments in building scale and differentiated capabilities on emerging technologies through large scale reskilling, external hiring, research and innovation, solution development and IP asset creation leveraging deep contextual knowledge across customer specific domain, technologies and processes.
-The COVID-19 pandemic has resulted in a major acceleration of technology investments by customers to make themselves future-proof and also to power the revival of their business.
-This investment shift is targeted to deliver superior customer experience or improve their employee engagement or improve their operational resilience.
+Business model challenges Rapidly evolving technologies are changing technology consumption patterns, creating new classes of buyers within the enterprise, giving rise to entirely new business models and therefore new kinds of competitors. • Investments in building scale and differentiated capabilities on emerging technologies through large scale reskilling, external hiring, research and innovation, solution development and IP asset creation leveraging deep contextual knowledge across customer specific domain, technologies and processes. experience or improve their employee engagement or improve their operational resilience.
 There is a major shift towards public cloud adoption and cloud-based transformation initiatives as well as digitalization of legacy applications.
 This is resulting in increased demands on the Company's agility to keep pace with the rapidly changing customer expectations.
 Failure to cope may result in loss of market share and impact business growth.
-There is also increased focus on vendor consolidation and corporate restructuring and mergers and acquisitions in some customer industries. • Establishment of focused business service units providing end-to-end transformational and operational solutions on leading cloud technology platforms spanning advisory, migration and modernization and support of applications. • Staying relevant to customers by constantly launching new service practices and technology solutions including a new Al-Powered business command solution to help firms assess risk profiles and protect employees returning to offices and modernizing existing offerings and solutions. • Developing capabilities in organization divestiture and integration planning to cater to Merger and Acquisition induced demand for advisory and business consolidation related services. • Thought leadership by propagating the Business 4.0 framework leveraging the Machine First Delivery Model (MFDMTM).
+There is also increased focus on vendor consolidation and corporate restructuring and mergers and acquisitions in some • Establishment of focused business service units providing end-to-end transformational and operational solutions on leading cloud technology platforms spanning advisory, migration and modernization and support of applications. • Staying relevant to customers by constantly launching new service practices and technology solutions including a new Al-Powered business command solution to help firms assess risk profiles and protect employees returning to offices and modernizing existing offerings and solutions. • Developing capabilities in organization divestiture and integration planning to cater to Merger and Acquisition induced demand for advisory and business consolidation related services. • Thought leadership by propagating the Business 4.0 framework leveraging the Machine First Delivery Model (MFDMTM).
 Developing industry-specific best practices and Al-led Products to enable customers derive greater business value and discover opportunities to transform and grow their businesses. • Implementing Location Independent Agile methods to mitigate location constraints and pricing and margin pressures. • Constant scouring of the technology landscape through alliance partnerships, and strong connections in academia and the start-up ecosystem to spot new trends and technologies and launch offerings around them.